 Zúñiga tried to get King James I to abandon English colonization efforts in North America.
 The Spanish interpreted the 1604 Treaty of London to block English settlement in the "Indies," and claimed Virginia was included within that claim.
 Ambassador Zúñiga communicated the Spanish perspective that James I had more to lose than to gain by irritating Philip III of Spain:3

-James I responded, somewhat disingengenously, that he was not responsible for the private entrepreneurs who had formed the Virginia Company:4
+James I responded, perhaps with a smile, that he was not responsible for the private entrepreneurs who had formed the Virginia Company:4